Refragg/sadx-wasm-auto-splitter/README.md

 # sadx-auto-splitter

-An auto splitter for Sonic.
+A port of the original ASL auto splitter for Sonic Adventure DX.

 ## Compilation